Home

 When diversifying your investment portfolio, the range of supported assets is a crucial factor.
 A broader selection allows you to explore various investment opportunities, hedge against risks, and achieve a balanced portfolio.
 Here's a rundown of the assets supported by Binance and Uphold:

-• Binance: Known for its expansive offerings, Binance supports over 700 crypto assets for spot trading.
-Additionally, it offers 60+ staking coins, allowing you to earn interest on your crypto holdings.
-If you're interested in derivatives, Binance also provides around 150 perpetual contracts for trading.
+• Binance: Known for its expansive offerings, Binance supports over 350 crypto assets for spot trading.
+If you're interested in derivatives, Binance also provides around 150 perpetual contracts for trading with up to 50x leverage.

 • Uphold: While not as extensive as Binance, Uphold also boasts a diverse range of options.
-It supports more than 300 crypto assets and over 30 staking coins.
-What sets Uphold apart is its support for 3 precious metals, offering an alternative investment class not commonly found on other crypto platforms.
+It supports more than 250 crypto assets, 27 fiat currencies and 4 precious metals, offering an alternative investment class not commonly found on other crypto platforms.

 Both platforms serve various needs, but your choice may ultimately depend on the specific assets you're interested in and the investment strategies you prefer.